MobilePayDev/MobilePay-Payments-API/docs/payments-refunds/create-payments.md

 ## Get all payments

-There's also a possibility to list all your payments on pages.
+There's also a possibility to list all your payments in pages.
 Multiple searching criteria can be used as query parameters.

 ```bash title="List payments"
 curl https://api.mobilepay.dk/v1/payments \